How to leave Oklahoma residency?

 Step 2: Sever ties with Oklahoma

-Once you’ve established a new domicile in another state, it’s important to officially cut ties with Oklahoma to ensure that you’re no longer considered a resident for tax purposes.
+Once you’ve established a new domicile in another state, it’s important to officially cut ties with Oklahoma to help demonstrate that you’re no longer a resident for tax purposes.

 Here’s how to go about it: